DA Davidson Initiates Coverage on 5E Advanced Materials (NASDAQ:FEAM)

-Stock analysts at DA Davidson assumed coverage on shares of 5E Advanced Materials (NASDAQ:FEAM – Get Rating) in a research note issued on Thursday, MarketBeat.com reports.
-The brokerage set a “buy” rating and a $30.00 price target on the stock.
-DA Davidson’s price objective would suggest a potential upside of 39.53% from the stock’s previous close.
+DA Davidson started coverage on shares of 5E Advanced Materials (NASDAQ:FEAM – Get Rating) in a report issued on Thursday morning, MarketBeat.com reports.
+The brokerage issued a buy rating and a $30.00 target price on the stock.

 - Get a free copy of the StockNews.com research report on 5E Advanced Materials (FEAM)